Wild Things: Diamonds in the Rough

-Wild Things: Diamonds in the Rough (also known as Wild Things 3) is a 2005 erotic thriller film directed by Jay Lowi.
+Wild Things: Diamonds in the Rough (also known as Wild Things 3) is a 2005 erotic thriller television film directed by Jay Lowi.
 It is a sequel to Wild Things 2 (2004), and the third installment in the Wild Things series.
 The film stars Sandra McCoy, Sarah Laine, Dina Meyer and Brad Johnson, while Linden Ashby reprises his role from the previous film.

 Like the previous film, the film premiered on Encore Mystery on February 19, 2005, and was released on DVD on April 26.

+The film was followed by Wild Things: Foursome in 2010.

 Plot

 Marie Clifton is set to inherit two diamonds, called the "mother and daughter", which her late mother bestowed to her.
 Marie's stepfather, Jay Clifton, challenges the will, claiming Marie is not ready for the responsibility, but actually just wants to take the diamonds for himself.
-At a sexual education seminar at Marie's school, physician Dr. Chad Johnson and probation officer Kristen Richards discuss sex crimes, and Richards reveals she was a victim of an anonymous rapist many years before.
+At a sexual education seminar at Marie's school, Blue Bay High, physician Dr. Chad Johnson and probation officer Kristen Richards discuss sex crimes, and Richards reveals she was a victim of an anonymous rapist many years ago.

 At Marie's swim-meet, Jay encounters towel girl Elena Sandoval, and invites her to Marie's eighteenth birthday party.
 Elena attends the party but is assaulted by Marie, who says that Elena is not welcome.
 Jay comforts Elena and brings her to the construction site of one of his buildings for privacy.
 Later, Elena alleges that Jay raped her at the site.
 Detective Michael Morrison is placed on the case, as is Richards, who is Elena's probation officer.
 Chad is placed in charge of documenting Elena's injuries, and testifies to the court that Elena was raped.

 Marie believes that Elena is doing this for money and tells Jay to pay her off.
 When Jay admits he is broke, Marie suggests that they sell the diamonds.
 Jay agrees and revokes his claim to the will, giving Marie custody of the diamonds so she can sell them off.
 However, this was a ploy between Elena, Marie, and Chad to get the diamonds, and the trio are in a sexual relationship.